sumbach/modern-cljs/doc/tutorial-13.md

 The only residual violation of the DRY principle regards the HTML5 validations which are still duplicated in the `login-dbg.html` page.
-This will be solved in successive tutorial when we will introduce the so called *pure HTML template system*.
+This will be solved in a subsequent tutorial when we introduce the so-called *pure HTML template system*.

-# Let's dance on the crossing border
+# Let's dance on the border

-As a last paragraph of this tutorial we're going to extend what we've already done by introducing a server-side only validator which will be called also via ajax from the client code.
+As a last paragraph of this tutorial we're going to extend what we've already done by introducing a server-side only validator which will be called via Ajax from the client code.

 As we said, most valip predicates are portable between CLJ and CLJS.
 But not all of them.
-Just to make an example, the `valip.java.predicates` includes a `valid-email-domain?` which verify the existence of the domain of an email address passed by the user.
-Because it's implemented in terms of java native code, `valid-email-domain?` is not available on the CLJS platform.
+Just to make an example, the `valip.java.predicates` includes a `valid-email-domain?` which verifies the existence of the domain of an email address passed by the user.
+Because it's implemented in terms of Java native code, `valid-email-domain?` is not available on the CLJS platform.

 Often it happens that some validations are not executable directly on the client-side.
-However, thanks to ajax machinery, you can bring the result of a server-side only validation on the the client-side.
-The `valid-email-domain` is one of such a case.
+However, thanks to Ajax machinery, you can bring the result of a server-side only validation to the client-side.
 Let's see how.

-## First step - Create a server only validator
+## First step - Create a server-only validator

 First, you have to define a new validator which will not be shared with CLJS.
-Remembering how `lein-cljsbuild` crossovers magic works, you have to define a new namespace that will not be added to the `:crossover` option in the `project.clj`.
+Remembering how lein-cljsbuild `:crossovers` magic works, you have to define a new namespace that will not be added to the `:crossovers` option in `project.clj`.

 Create a new `java` directory under the `src/clj/modern_cljs/login` directory.
-Then create a new `validators.clj` file in it and next define the new server-side validator only as follows:
+Then create a new `validators.clj` file in it and define the new server-side-only validator as follows:

 ```clojure
 (ns modern-cljs.login.java.validators